thaliproject/abandoned-ThaliMobile-iOS/API.md

 *Notes:*

-When a peer is first discovered, `peerChanged` is called with the appropriate state.
-Each time the state of a peer changes, `peerChanged` will be called to notify the application of the change.
+When a peer is first discovered, `​peerAvailabilityChanged` is called.
+Each time the availability of a peer changes, `​peerAvailabilityChanged` will be called to notify the application of the change.

-On some systems, `peerChanged` will be called immediately when the state of a peer changes.
-On other systems, where polling is being used to detect the state of nearby peers, there may be a significant period of time between `peerChanged` callbacks.
+On some systems, `​peerAvailabilityChanged` will be called immediately when the availability of a peer changes.
+On other systems, where polling is being used to detect the state of nearby peers, there may be a significant period of time between `​peerAvailabilityChanged` callbacks.

 ---
-`​peerConnecting(peerIdentifier)`
+`connectingToPeerServer(peerIdentifier)`

 *Description:*

-Called when a peer is connecting.

-*Params:*

-`peerIdentifier`
-`string` - The peer identifier.

-*Returns:*

-None.

-*Notes:*

-After 'BeginConnectPeer' is called and successfully returns, `peerConnecting` will be called to indicate that the connection to the peer is being established.
+Called to indicate that a connection to the specified peer server is being established.

----
-`​peerConnected(peerIdentifier)`

-*Description:*

-Called when a peer is connected.

 *Params:*